-Influence simplification somewhat complicates rendering, since the resulting models are not representable within the SSD framework.
-We implemented a renderer to measure the impact on performance.
-It uses geomorphing [Hoppe 1996] to smoothly interpolate between levels of detail, and tangent-space normal maps [Peercy et al. 1997] to reconstruct the original lighting.
 This requires six 4-vectors to be used in vertex transformation for each influence on a bone: a position and two tangents for each of two levels of detail.
-With the 16 per-vertex attributes guaranteed by OpenGL, this would limit a straightforward implementation to two influences per vertex.
+With the 16 pervertex attributes guaranteed by OpenGL, this would limit a straightforward implementation to two influences per vertex.
 To avoid this limit, we encode the animation-space positions and tangents into textures, which we access from the vertex shader.

-Merry et al. [2006] have previously shown that using animation-space coordinates for rendering actually improves performance over a straightforward SSD renderer, as the weight is premultiplied.
-Table 2 shows the rendering performance with the method described above at 1280×1024 on a GeForce 8800GTX and a Core2Duo E6600 (clock speed 2.4GHz).
-With the exception of the 1020-instance horse scene, the scenes and camera paths are the same as those used in user testing.
+Merry et al. [MMG06] have previously shown that using animation-space coordinates for rendering actually improves performance over a straightforward SSD renderer, as the weight is pre-multiplied.
+Table 2 shows the rendering performance with the method described above at 1280×1024 on a GeForce 8800GTX and a Core2Duo E6600 (clock speed 2.4 GHz).
+With the exception of the 1,020-instance horse scene, the scenes and camera paths are the same as those used in user testing.

-The apparent drop in performance when using animation-space simplification is due to the way error is measured: when rendering the naïve simplifications, the tolerance is for a 2-pixel error in the rest pose, but the actual error may be much greater, whereas the animation-space levels of detail are chosen for an average error of 2 pixels across all poses.
+The apparent drop in performance when using animationspace simplification is due to the way error is measured: when rendering the naïve simplifications, the tolerance is for a 2-pixel error in the rest pose, but the actual error may be much greater, whereas the animation-space LOD are chosen for an average error of 2 pixels across all poses.
 Thus, while sometimes slightly slower, these representations will more accurately meet the nominal pixel tolerance.